ELECTRIC-ASSIST BIKE INFO

 There is so much choice, what should I look for?

 This is the great thing about the market: every time of cycle from road to off-road, hybrid to folding, cargo, child or three-wheeler can be found with electrical assistance now.
 Most of the hard choices are the classic ones: what sort of cycle you need or want, what is your budget; does the local cycle service them, etc. a few additional questions, covered in later FAQ answers, are about range, motor location and weight (if you have to carry the bike often).
+BUT PLEASE MAKE SURE THAT THEY MEET THE UK REGULATIONS (see below).

 This may well not be the case for more specialist e-bikes that are super lightweight or folding, still, it is worth checking and considering when you purchase.